ashwin31081999/projects-and-hands-on-tasks/README.md

-Here’s a sample README.md file that encapsulates your hands-on experience, based on the projects and tools you've mentioned:

 DevOps Engineer Projects Portfolio
 Welcome to my DevOps portfolio!
 This repository showcases my hands-on experience across a variety of tools and technologies like AWS, Docker, Jenkins, Kubernetes, Terraform, and CI/CD pipelines.
 Below are the detailed descriptions of the key projects I've worked on.